Find a Therapist

 Dylan Wijas, BS

-Dylan Wijas, is a Psychology Extern who is currently working toward his doctoral degree in clinical psychology at The Chicago School of Professional Psychology.
+Dylan Wijas, BS (he/him/his) is a Psychology Technician who is currently working toward his doctoral PsyD in clinical psychology at The Chicago School.
 He earned his Bachelor’s in psychology at the University of Wisconsin-Madison.
 Dylan has experience working in a state psychiatric hospital, contributing to the care of patients with Alzheimer’s, Dementia, psychosis, extensive trauma histories, and a variety of other symptom presentations.
-In therapy, Dylan aims to actively collaborate with his clients in order to tailor the intervention to the individual needs of the client.
+In addition to training in group practice settings, Dylan has also trained in inpatient psychiatric settings.
+Dylan provides psychological assessment services with children, adolescents and adults.
+Dylan aims to actively collaborate with his clients in order to tailor the intervention to the individual needs of the client.
 His primary clinical interests include gender and sexual identity, life transitions, relationships, trauma, grief, and loss.